InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 # Always run cleanup, even on failure
 deploy:
-	@./scripts/deploy.sh || \
+	@kubectl apply -f k8s/ || \
-	  (./scripts/rollback.sh && exit 1)
+	  (kubectl rollout undo deployment/myapp && exit 1)

 # Multi-line with error handling
 backup-deploy:
 	@set -e; \
-	./scripts/backup-database.sh; \
-	./scripts/deploy.sh; \
-	./scripts/verify-health.sh
+	kubectl create configmap backup --from-file=config.yaml; \
+	kubectl apply -f k8s/; \
+	kubectl rollout status deployment/myapp
 ```

 The `-` prefix ignores errors for that command.
-The `.IGNORE` directive ignores
-errors for the entire target.
-The `set -e` in shell blocks makes them fail on
+The `.IGNORE` directive ignores errors for the entire target.
+The `set -e` in shell blocks makes them fail on first error.
-first error.

-\begin{calloutbox}[Error Handling: Fail Fast by Default] Most targets should
+\begin{calloutbox}[Error Handling: Fail Fast by Default]
-fail immediately on error.
-Use \texttt{-} only for cleanup operations where
-failure is acceptable:
+Most targets should fail immediately on error.
+Use \texttt{-} only for cleanup operations where failure is acceptable:

-\textbf{Good use:} \texttt{-docker rm container-name} (container might not
+\textbf{Good use:} \texttt{-docker rm container-name} (container might not exist)
-exist)

-\textbf{Bad use:} \texttt{-./scripts/deploy.sh} (you want to know if deployment
+\textbf{Bad use:} \texttt{-kubectl apply -f k8s/} (you want to know if deployment fails!)
-fails!)

 Using \texttt{.IGNORE} is almost always wrong—it hides real problems.
-If you're
-tempted to use it, you probably need better error handling in your scripts.
+If you're tempted to use it, you probably need better error handling in your scripts.

 Default to failing fast and loud.
-Your future self will thank you when errors
-are caught immediately rather than silently ignored.
+Your future self will thank you when errors are caught immediately rather than silently ignored.
 \end{calloutbox}

 ### Validation Checks